MarioCarlosChita/Fork-Generic-Package/README.md

     }
 ```
 ## Additional information
-So as I said this is a simple package which makes fork of two values it is still in developing. feel free to contribute , sugest.
-Thanks
+So as I said this is a simple package which makes fork of two values it is still in developing. feel free to contribute , sugest.Thanks